• Skip to primary navigation

 Update BIOS/UEFI In Windows 11/10

-Before going ahead with the steps to update BIOS/UEFI, you need to be aware that a failed BIOS/UEFI update can make the computer unbootable.
+Before going ahead with the steps to update the “BIOS/UEFI” firmware on the computer, you need to be aware that a failed BIOS/UEFI update can make the computer unbootable.
+This can happen; if the update process gets interrupted due to a power failure.

 Advertisement

-Hence, it is highly recommended that you save a copy of all your important files to an USB Drive and stick to the following guidelines.
+Hence, it is highly recommended that you make a Backup of all the files on your computer and stick to the following guidelines.

-3. Do not update BIOS/UEFI by downloading the same version as already available on the computer.
+2. Do not update BIOS/UEFI by downloading the same version of BIOS as it is already available on the computer.

 Steps to Update BIOS/UEFI on a Windows Computer